-The following recycling centers are available for disposal of residential amounts of recyclable materials free of charge (with the exception of scrap tires).
+The following recycling centers are available for the acceptance of residential amounts of recyclable materials free of charge (with the exception of scrap tires).

 *Commercially generated recycling is not accepted in the recycling centers and must go over the landfill scale.
 Businesses located within Charles County are welcome to contact the Department of Public Works for referral information of commercially generated materials and source reduction.

 * Vehicles over 10,000 pounds or that have dump trailers, dual axle trailers, side boards, signage, and ladder racks are subject to commercial fees.

 Items Accepted from Residential Sources: